A problem that affects every Indian family

 Your financial life does not.

-You wrote your will in 2018.
-Since then you have opened two new accounts, started three SIPs, taken a loan, given money to a relative, and bought a plot.
-None of that is in the will.
-Most wills are years out of date the day they are needed.
+You wrote your Will in 2018.
+Since then — new accounts, new SIPs, a loan, a plot.
+None of it is in the Will.

 the person executing it.

-Your nominee reads the will.
+Your nominee reads the Will.
 Now what?
-They still have to visit every bank, every insurer, every AMC individually — with the right documents, in the right format, following the right process.
-The will does not do any of that for them.
+They still have to visit every bank, insurer, AMC — with the right documents, right format.
+The Will doesn't help with any of that.

 Before you move on